jxddk/SideProjectDeployment/README.md

 ## .env

 This .env file is loaded across all docker-compose files.
 Therefore, any environment variables referenced in these files should be included here.
-By default, `COMPOSE_PROJECT_NAME` is set (to ensure that the container, network, and volume names are consistent), and `DOMAINS`, which is used by the NGINX entrypoint.
+By default, this includes `COMPOSE_PROJECT_NAME` (to ensure that the container, network, and volume names are consistent), and [`CSR_SUBJ`](https://www.openssl.org/docs/man1.0.2/man1/openssl-req.html) and `DOMAINS`, which are used by the NGINX entrypoint to generate self-signed certs.

 ## Extending